cran-task-views/Environmetrics/Environmetrics.md

     determined and visualized, and `r pkg("qualV")` which provides quantitative and qualitative criteria to compare models with data and to measure similarity of patterns
--   `r pkg("EcoHydRology")` provides a flexible foundation for scientists, engineers, and policymakers to base teaching exercises as well as for more applied use to model complex eco-hydrological interactions.
 -   `r pkg("topmodel")` is a set of hydrological functions including an R implementation of the hydrological model TOPMODEL, which is based on the 1995 FORTRAN version by Keith Beven.
 New